vtavernier/vtavernier.github.io/content/posts/arduino-internals-whats-behind-the-magic.md

   not mentioned in the documentation).
 [^vim-platformio-ccls]: Creating a project with `pio init --ide vim` will create the necessary files for the `ccls` language server to provide completion and go-to definition for Arduino code.
 This what I mainly used for this work.
+[^critical-section]: On AVR, setting a bit in an output register is an atomic operation (`sbi` instruction).
+However, `*port |= mask` is a *read-modify-write* operation since `mask` may set more than one bit and/or not be a constant.
+By being 3 instructions long, there is a chance an interruption could happen between the *read* and *write*, and break the code.
+Thus, a critical section is required, which equates to temporarily disabling interrupt handling.
 [^arduino-platformio-optimization]: PlatformIO uses `-flto -Os` as the default optimization level, but changing those settings didn't influence the result significantly.